-Yes, it really does go back to 1963 and one of those designs that defines an era.
+Yes, it really does go back to 1963 and one of those designs that define an era.
 You think the 1960s and you think the lava lamp.
-Although I always thing of my grandparents house, early adopters of this light, which was in constant use years after it first appeared on their sideboard.
+Although I always think of my grandparents’ house, early adopters of this light, which was in constant use years after it first appeared on their sideboard.
 As a child, it amazed me each time I visited.

 The one at the top of the page is based is the very first design, although you can get variations on the theme from Mathmos as well, including the Baby Astro, the rocket-shaped Telstar, the Fireflow and even a wall lava lamp.
 If you have a winning formula, you might as well make the most of it.
 Some of those are pictured below.

 This Edward Craven Walker design is also available in a variety of colours and finishes too, so if you don’t like that one at the top of the page, scroll down to find one you do like.
 Or check out some of the limited editions, including the black and copper finishes that are new to the range.